Get my newest recipe via email:

 What is chimichurri sauce?

 Classic chimichurri sauce is made with parsley and red wine vinegar.
-But it’s not unusual to find other green herb and acid combos like in this bright version made with cilantro, mint, and lemon juice.
+This bright version made with cilantro, mint, and lemon juice is another excellent green herb and acid combo.

 Chimichurri is the traditional sauce for grilled meats in Uruguay and Argentina.
 This recipe proves how perfectly roasted vegetables pair with tangy bright herbalicious chimichurri sauce.
 Grilled vegetables too.